confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 - What type of medicine Justin Evans uses currently?
 - What is the last diagnosis at the latest appointment of Justin Evans?

-Example patient and doctor names to use can be found below.
+Some patient and doctor names to use with this quickstart can be found below.

 | Patient Names   |
 |-----------------|